Experience Winter in the Arctic | Uummannaq & Ilulissat | from Iceland

 Along the way we will stop off at enormous icebergs that have been frozen in place for the winter.
 We may also have the opportunity to meet some local fishermen and, if we are lucky, see seals on the ice.
 We will take our lunch with us for an icy picnic in the area North of the island, and stop in at Santa’s house for some coffee, tea and cookies.
 Santa may be busy and not at home, but we will relate stories about him and his elves in Greenland.

-In the afternoon, we will take off on a newer mode of Winter transportation and visit a nearby small settlement on snowmobile.
+In the afternoon, we will take off on a newer model of Winter transportation and visit a nearby small settlement on a snowmobile.
 Life here is even more traditional than in Uummannaq and dictated by the weather, the movement of the ice and tide, and where the animals are found.

 Your last morning in Uummannaq is yours to use as you wish.

 At the appropriate time, we will transfer you to the heliport where you will retrace your journey of 3 days ago to arrive in Ilulissat via Qaarsut.
 However, this time as you look down on the frozen landscape below, your perception of it will have changed - having experienced it closely as the locals do over the past few days.

 Once you arrive back in Ilulissat, you will be transferred to your accommodation and then have the rest of the afternoon to use as you wish.
 Remember to check out the Ultimate Guide to Ilulissat here on Guide to Greenland for all your options.